optimad/mimmo/INSTALL.md

 The module variables (available in the advanced mode) can be used to compile each module singularly by setting the related varible `ON/OFF`. `MIMMO_MODULE_CORE` is always compiled, while for `MIMMO_MODULE_GEOHANDLERS`, `MIMMO_MODULE_IOCGNS`, `MIMMO_MODULE_IOOFOAM`, `MIMMO_MODULE_IOVTK` and `MIMMO_MODULE_UTILS` the compilation can be toggled.
 Possible dependencies between mimmo modules are automatically resolved.
 Dependencies on external libraries when possible are automatically resolved  through find package command.

+The `BUILD_XMLTUI` variable defines if the executable binary has to be compiled.
+The compiled executable `mimmo++` is available at `mimmo/build/binaries/`.

 Finally, you can choose the installation folder setting the cmake variable `CMAKE_INSTALL_PREFIX`.
 The default installation folder is `/usr/local/`.

 Remember that if you choose the default installation path or another path without write permission you will need administration privileges to install mimmo in.